 Continue your exploration of George Washington's life with a visit to Great Falls National Park, a beautiful and turbulent section of the Potomac River.

 After the Revolutionary War, Washington was convinced that better transportation and trade with lands to the west were key to developing a strong United States.
-His plan to make the Potomac River navigable as far as the Ohio River Valley led to the creation of the Patowmack Company, which undertook the building of a complex canal system to safely bypass the falls.
+His goal was to make the Potomac River navigable as far as the Ohio River Valley.
+This led to the creation of the Patowmack Company, which built a complex canal system to safely bypass the falls.

 4. George Washington Memorial Parkway

-It's named after Washington, but you'll find more to explore about other Presidents and periods of history along the GW Parkway.
+It's named after Washington, but you'll find more to explore about other Presidents and periods of history along the George Washington Memorial Parkway.
 Traveling from Mount Vernon in the south to Turkey Run Park in the north, and west to Great Falls Park, there are lots of stops for hiking, biking, nature, and history along the parkway.

-On Theodore Roosevelt Island you can stroll a boardwalk along the Potomac and check out the statue and sayings of Teddy Roosevelt at the top of the hill.
-The island is actually in DC, but you'll park in Virginia before crossing a foot bridge to the island.
+On Theodore Roosevelt Island you can hike trails by the Potomac and visit the statue and quotes from Teddy Roosevelt at the top of the hill.
+The island is actually in DC, but you'll park in Virginia before crossing a footbridge to the island.

-Another good stop on the GW Parkway, is the parking area at Belle Haven where you can hike the Dyke Marsh Wildlife Preserve or bike on the Mount Vernon Trail.
+Another good stop on the George Washington Parkway is the parking area at Belle Haven where you can hike in Dyke Marsh Wildlife Preserve or bike on the Mount Vernon Trail.
+Both trails include pretty boardwalks over the marsh.

 5. Arlington House

-Our final George Washington highlight in Northern Virginia is more commonly associated with Confederate General Robert E. Lee.
-Lee's wife owned the property and his family lived in the house before the Civil War, when he made the decision to resign from the U. S. Army.
+Our final George Washington highlight in Northern Virginia, Arlington House, is more commonly associated with Confederate General Robert E. Lee.
+Lee's wife owned the property and his family lived in the house before the Civil War, when he decided to resign from the United States Army.

-The connection to Washington comes through Lee's wife, Mary, who inherited the house from her father George Washington Parke Custis.
-George Custis was the stepson of George Washington, and he was raised by Martha and George at Mount Vernon.
-George Custis was very found of his stepfather, and he intended Arlington House to serve as a home but also as a memorial to Washington.
+Mary inherited the house from her father George Washington Parke Custis, who was the stepson of George Washington.
+He was raised by Martha and George at Mount Vernon and he was very fond of his stepfather.
+Custis intended Arlington House to serve as a home but also as a memorial to Washington.

 Unfortunately, the Civil War brought conflict to the area, and the site was turned into a burial ground for Civil War dead.
-Now, Arlington House is surrounded by Arlington Cemetery, also accessed from the GW Parkway.
+Now, Arlington House is surrounded by Arlington Cemetery, another stop on the GW Parkway.
+Here you can also visit the gravesite of President John F. Kennedy.

 Follow Fun in Fairfax VA on Facebook, Twitter, Pinterest, and Instagram for more places to visit and things to do in and Northern Virginia and the Washington DC area.